 Open Democracy

 The strongest, and least anticipated, findings come from the political characteristics.
 The clear linkage between resisting the initial wave of the pandemic or successful recovery from it are strongly associated with proportionate representation, and with the likelihood of having a coalition government and of a female prime minister.
 These characteristics, and being nations with populations under 30 million, fit with the concept of responsive governments being in touch with their population, and being able to lead in a way which is clear and rationally presented to the population in relation to the evidence.
 These are not aspects hitherto considered in development of health policy, and indeed lie well outside the traditional arena of health policy.
-However, they do accord with the view that leadership and governance reflect the effectiveness of coordination structures and strongly correlate with politics, which is claimed as “central in determining how citizens and policy makers recognize and define problems” .
-Furthermore, Oliver suggests that “governmental priorities are influenced by perceptions of the population affected by a given problem, as well as its severity and cause” 22, while from these results the obverse can also be postulated, that populations respond to the way that problems and solutions are portrayed and openly underpinned with shared evidence and logic.
+However, they do accord with the view that leadership and governance reflect the effectiveness of coordination structures and strongly correlate with politics, which is claimed as “central in determining how citizens and policy makers recognize and define problems” [22] .
+Furthermore, Oliver suggests that “governmental priorities are influenced by perceptions of the population affected by a given problem, as well as its severity and cause” [22], while from these results the obverse can also be postulated, that populations respond to the way that problems and solutions are portrayed and openly underpinned with shared evidence and logic.

-It can be hypothesised that coalition governments, by being more fragile and needing to keep political partners continuously convinced and thus committed, also have to be persuasive , and our findings would support that.
+It can be hypothesised that coalition governments, by being more fragile and needing to keep political partners continuously convinced and thus committed, also have to be persuasive [23], and our findings would support that.
 Conversely, countries with first past the post elections can result in governments representing only a minority of the population, and single party majority governments can ride out criticism with comparative impunity over several years until the next election.
-One prior position is that elements of politics - such as government, ideology, power and authority - have important impacts on the distribution of a very wide range of health outcomes , and that matches our data.
+One prior position is that elements of politics - such as government, ideology, power and authority - have important impacts on the distribution of a very wide range of health outcomes [24], and that matches our data.
 Further, the need to think more holistically and more innovatively, to understand the ordinary citizen, and explain with insight and empathy, have been suggested as skills more often seen in female politicians.
+[25]

-This study underscores the findings of a large survey of scientists on whether governments were seeking and following scientific advice 13.
-Results are only available for 22 of the 42 study countries, but they correlate strongly with success in Covid control – the most successful countries reported here head the list with 65%-77% perceived recognition of scientific focus (or if not included in that survey have similar evidence of government seeking and being influenced by science, such as Ireland ,); by contrast the UK with a high mortality rate is low at 24% perceived commitment of scientific input.
-Overall, the study results also concur with other contemporaneously conducted but differently focussed studies. ,,
+This study underscores the findings of a large survey of scientists on whether governments were seeking and following scientific advice [13].
+Results are only available for 22 of the 42 study countries, but they correlate strongly with success in Covid control – the most successful countries reported here head the list with 65%-77% perceived recognition of scientific focus (or if not included in that survey have similar evidence of government seeking and being influenced by science, such as Ireland [26,27]); by contrast the UK with a high mortality rate is low at 24% perceived commitment of scientific input.
+Overall, the study results also concur with other contemporaneously conducted but differently focussed studies.
+[28,29,30]

-This study completed its analysis just as the WHO-initiated Independent Panel completed its main report. .
+This study completed its analysis just as the WHO-initiated Independent Panel [31] completed its main report.
+[32,33].
 That Panel studied in detail 28 countries, and identified that leadership which failed to base decisions on scientific evidence was a key factor in poor performance in thwarting the pandemic.
 The work reported here worked from bottom-up data for 42 countries.
 The commonality of findings is in determining that scientific based open and visible evidence-based leadership was influential in producing the best responses to minimise the impact of the pandemic.